 Labor: 100 Black Construction Workers, Building and Construction Trades Council of Greater New York, DC 1707, Laborers Local 79, Metallic Lathers Local 46, New York City District Council of Carpenters, New York State LiUNA, Professional Staff Congress CUNY, Sheet Metal Workers Local 28, SSEU Local 371, UA Local 1, Alliance for South Asian American Labor, Bricklayers and Allied Craftworkers Local 1, International Union of Elevator Constructors Local 1, Teamsters Local 814

 Public figures: Manhattan Borough President Gale Brewer, state Sens.
-Kevin Parker, Roxanne Persaud, Julia Salazar and James Sanders, Assembly members Rodneyse Bichotte, Vivian Cook, Mathylde Frontus, Walter Mosley, Diana Richardson, Al Taylor, Helene Weinstein and Jaime Williams, New York City Council members Laurie Cumbo, Vanessa Gibson, Ben Kallos, Andy King, Brad Lander, Daneek Miller, Antonio Reynoso and Jimmy Van Bramer, former New York City Public Advocate Mark Green, Kings County Democratic Chairman Frank Seddio, former attorney general candidate Zephyr Teachout, actress Alyssa Milano
+Kevin Parker, Roxanne Persaud, Julia Salazar and James Sanders, Assembly members Rodneyse Bichotte, Vivian Cook, Mathylde Frontus, Walter Mosley, Diana Richardson, Al Taylor, Helene Weinstein and Jaime Williams, New York City Council members Laurie Cumbo, Vanessa Gibson, Ben Kallos, Andy King, Brad Lander, Daneek Miller, Antonio Reynoso and Jimmy Van Bramer, former New York City Public Advocate Mark Green, Kings County Democratic Chairman Frank Seddio, former attorney general candidate Zephyr Teachout, Cynthia Nixon and actress Alyssa Milano